zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-config-script-execution/install-db19c-auto-config-script-execution.md

 - You have an Oracle Cloud account.
 You can use the account you created when you signed up for a free trial, one that was given to you through your own organization, or one provided to you by LiveLabs.
 - You have a compartment in Oracle Cloud Infrastructure.
 - Windows users: You have PuTTY installed on your local computer.
 - You created a compute instance in Oracle Cloud Infrastructure that can support Oracle Database 19c.
-If not, see [Create Compute Instance](?lab=lab-1-create-compute-instance).
+If not, see [Create Compute Instance](?lab=create-compute-instance).

-## **STEP 1**: Download the Oracle Database 19c installation ZIP file to your local computer
+## **STEP 1**: Stage the Oracle Database 19c installation ZIP file in object storage in Oracle Cloud Infrastructure

 1. In a browser on your local machine, access `https://www.oracle.com/database/technologies/oracle-database-software-downloads.html#19c`.